 When precision crafting your “not interested” sales rebuttal better salespeople appreciate that many times “not interested” is the equivalent of “I don’t get it,” “I’m buying but this person isn’t worth my time,” “I’m buying but this company sounds pretty run of the mill, I’ll pick someone more credible,” “We are making this decision sometime in the future, not now,” or “I need more time to grasp what is being said.”

 It is key that your response assume that what was expressed was not literally true.
 It is not because “buyers are liars.”
 It would be convenient for us if that was true because we then would not have to accept responsibility for causing that objection by our confusing, bland, non-credible, benefit-light sales scripts.
 But buyers are not liars.
 They may not understand what we offer, get our value, why we are more worthy than the rest or how they will benefit from meeting with us.
 That is on us, not them.

-So your sales objection handling strategy for the “not interested” blow-off starts by understanding that when you hear “I’m not interested” what is really going on is…
+So your sales objection handling strategy for the “not interested” blow-off starts by understanding that when you hear “I’m not interested” over the phone, what is really going on is…

 1. They don’t understand what you do.